kristianmandrup/sourcetree-indexer/Readme.md

   - Ensure it clearly defines properties related to escaping sequences and predicates, possibly including getters for easy access.
 - **Documentation improvements**: Consider adding comments or JSDoc above each method/class explaining their purpose.
 This enhances readability and maintainability.```
 ````

+Note that if you run without passing the `--types` option, it will only summarize exported functions, classes and variable declarations.

 `file-sys/.Index.md`